Peacehaven: Governance

 Peacehaven's lowest tier of government is the Peacehaven Town Council who are responsible for local planning, highways and other amenities.
 The council consists of 17 elected councillors from three wards, North, West and East Peacehaven.
 The May 2007 election returned 17 Conservative Party councillors.

 The next level of government is Lewes District Council with responsibilities for the wider ranging areas such as council tax collection, environmental health and democratic services.
 Peacehaven provides six councillors to the district council, representing the same three wards as the parish council.
-Election are held every four years, the May 2007 election returned six Conservative Party councillors.
+Elections are held every four years, the May 2007 election returned six Conservative Party councillors; the May 2023 local elections returned six Labour Party councillors for these six seats.

 The county council for East Sussex has responsibility for education, libraries, social services, civil registration, trading standards and transport.
 Elections for the county council are held every four years.
 Peacehaven parish is combined with the neighbouring Telscombe parish forming the Peacehaven & Telscombe Towns electoral division which elects two councillors to the council.
 The May 2013 election returned two UKIP councillors.

-Peacehaven is in the Brighton Kemptown constituency for the UK parliamentary elections.
-In June 2017 Lloyd Russell-Moyle was elected Labour MP for the constituency.
+Peacehaven is in the Brighton Kemptown and Peacehaven constituency for the UK parliamentary elections.
+In the 2024 general election the seat was won by Chris Ward of the Labour Party.

 Prior to Brexit in 2020, Peacehaven was represented by the South East region, in the European Parliament.

-Economy, retail and services
+In July 2025 a consultation was launched over proposals to bring East Saltdean, Telscombe Cliffs, and Peacehaven into Brighton and Hove.

+Economy and retail

 Peacehaven is twinned with the French town of Épinay-sous-Sénart and the German town of Isernhagen.

-The Co-operative Meridian Shopping Centre has a Post Office, opticians, barber, café, stationery shop, phone shop, betting shop, and a library.
-There is a large community building within which PCT have their office and meeting/event rooms, including a theatre/cinema and a local community 'mini market' selling crafts, vegetables, stationery and collectables which opens Fridays and Saturdays.
-The area is also served by three other smaller Co-op, Sainsbury, and Tesco supermarkets.
-An antiques shop on the South Coast Road has featured in TV programmes, and there is also a large vintage furniture/restoration shop.
-The area also has several hairdressers, barbers and beauty parlours.

-There is a leisure centre, three dentists, a GP practice and pharmacy at the purpose built Havens Health Centre and several pubs, coffee shops, cafés and restaurants located throughout the town.
-The popular Avenue Wine Bar offers various menus and hosts live music.
-A new Italian bistro is expected to open soon.
-There are a few fast food chain outlets: Costa, Subway, and Greggs, all on the South Coast Road.
-The RIBA award-winning Gateway Café in Centenary Park enjoys views over to the nearest Downs.
-An organic plants nursery, Louvain, can be found to the north of the town.

-Charity shops include a local Housing/Homeless Project and the Martlets Hospice: the latter includes a donated furniture showroom.